Honour Thy Woman

 The People’s Pantry

-Every year, the Brenda Dean Award gives funding to up-and-coming female entrepreneurs in the Ingenuity Programme, and this year we are celebrating three women doing amazing work in their communities.
+Every year, the Brenda Dean Award gives funding to up-and-coming female entrepreneurs in the Ingenuity Impact, and this year we are celebrating three women doing amazing work in their communities.

 Charm Daley’s Global Dance is a practical resource package with easy to follow dance and music from different parts of the globe with cultural attributes, giving children a safe space to talk and learn about difference, race, heritage whilst getting much-needed physical activity.